phusion/passenger/CONTRIBUTING.md

     rake test:install_deps SUDO=1

+<a name="file_bugs"></a>
+## Filing bug reports

+When filing a bug report, please ensure that you include the following information:

+ * What steps will reproduce the problem?
+ * What is the expected output?
+What do you see instead?
+ * What version of Phusion Passenger are you using?
+ * Which version of Ruby, Rails, Node.js or Meteor are you using?
+On what operating system?

+<a name="contrib_docs"></a>
 ## Contributing documentation

 All good software should have good documentation, and we take this very seriously.
 However writing and maintaing quality documentation is not an easy task.
 If you are not skilled in C++ or programming, then writing documentation is the easiest way to contribute.

 Most documentation can be located in the `doc` directory, and are either written in Markdown or in Asciidoc format.
 They can be compiled to HTML with `rake doc`.
 You need [Mizuho](https://github.com/FooBarWidget/mizuho) to compile Asciidoc and [BlueCloth](http://deveiate.org/projects/BlueCloth) to compile Markdown.
 Both gems are automatically installed as part of the Phusion Passenger developer tools.

+<a name="contrib_tiag"></a>
 ## Contributing by bug triaging

-Users [fill bug reports](http://code.google.com/p/phusion-passenger/issues/list) on a regular basis, but not all bug reports are legit, not all bug reports are equally important, etc. By helping with bug triaging you make the lives of the core developers a lot easier.
+Users [file bug reports](https://github.com/phusion/passenger/issues) on a regular basis, but not all bug reports are legit,contain sufficient information, are equally important, etc. By helping with bug triaging you make the lives of the core developers a lot easier.

 To start contributing, please submit a comment on any bug report that needs triaging.
 This comment should contain triaging instructions, e.g. whether a report should be considered duplicate.
 If you contribute regularly we'll give you moderator access to the bug tracker so that you can apply triaging labels directly.